 3.)
 Try to keep yourself healthy (sleep, exercise, don’t share eating utensils with your kids).
 When you are sick it is that much harder to handle sick kids.

 4.)
 Watch for fevers greater than 100.4 for more than five days.
 Symptoms can include dehydration, severe pain (ears, chest, throat, etc.), difficulty breathing that doesn’t improve with clearing the nose, and more.
 If you have concerns about these or other symptoms call your provider.
-Sometimes a virus can turn into something more.
+Sometimes a winter cold or flu can turn into something more.

 5.)
 Know that doctors only have medicine to help treat the influenza virus.
 It can help your child feel better faster.
 You can discuss this option with your physician, but it does not work like an antibiotic.
 For every other virus the only true cure is time and TLC.